Board of Education Guidebook

 Board meetings are also live-streamed on the MGAT Education Channel (Milford Government Access TV), via YouTube.
 Subscribers to Optimum or Frontier cable television can also find the meetings on their respective government access TV channel.

 Executive Session: From time to time, the Board may need to conduct a portion of its meeting in executive or closed session; the public is not allowed access to this portion of a meeting.
 This occurs when the Board must discuss highly confidential information among themselves, such as personnel or student matters, contract negotiations or pending litigation.
 The Board does not take any official action during executive session, but rather uses this time to learn more about an issue and discuss it privately.

-Click on the icon, left, to view the full 2020 BOE Meeting Calendar.
+Click on the icon, upper left, to view the full 2021 BOE Meeting Calendar.

 Citizens of Milford have the right to bring items to the attention of the Board.
 Time for public comment is designated on the agenda for our two regular monthly meetings.
 This is a valuable way for the Board to hear concerns and opinions of members of our community.

 The most productive use of this time is to address issues relevant to the meeting agenda or general school policy – either complimentary or concerning.
 There is no discussion of matters raised during the public comment session.
 This is because the Board’s meeting is constrained by the agenda set in advance, per Freedom of Information rules, and doesn’t allow for two-way dialogue or debate with speakers.
 Additionally, a full response to issues raised may not be possible immediately.
 When appropriate, a written response to a question or concern may be provided to individuals.